 Notes - the Notes issued by the Trust pursuant to the Facility Agreement.

+Original Agreement - Recital 1.

 Person - the meaning assigned that term in Section 18-101(12) of the Act and also includes a Governmental Authority and any other entity.